 Possible meanings are the "spirit" here is 1) the inner person, the mind and heart, what a person thinks and what he loves, different from where he goes to worship and what ceremonies he performs, or 2) the Holy Spirit.
+Alternate translation: "in the in ... truth thinking correctly of what is true about God

-Alternate translation: "in the Spirit and in truth" or "with the Spirit's help and in truth"
+Spirit and in truth" or "with the Spirit's help and in truth"